Median-Group/median-group.github.io/content/pages/team.md

 Title: Team
+order: 2
 **Ben Hoffman** has worked as a researcher for GiveWell and the Open Philanthropy Project, and worked in financial services managing a risk analytics team.
 He holds an MS in Mathematics and Statistics from Georgetown University, and a BA from St John's College.

+**J. Bryce Hidysmith** was previously a designer and strategist for the hedge fund Numerai, and writes essays at [hidysmith.com](http://hidysmith.com).

 **Baeo Maltinsky** has worked as an analyst for the biotech start-up EnChroma and in education and outreach for Lawrence Berkeley National Lab.
 He has also done research on biophysically inspired clustering techniques at the Redwood Center for Theoretical Neuroscience and conducted field work and analysis in marine animal communication.
 He holds a BA in Mathematics from UC Berkeley.